-Microsoft is almost done with the preparations for the newest Windows 10 update, which is officially named Windows 10 version 2004 (20H1).
-Technically, it should be called ‘version 2003’ but Microsoft didn’t do so to avoid confusion with other products like Windows Server 2003.
+Microsoft is done with the preparations for the newest Windows 10 update, which is officially named Windows 10 version 2004 (20H1).
+Also known as May 2020 Update, technically, it should be called ‘version 2003’ but Microsoft didn’t do so to avoid confusion with other products like Windows Server 2003.

 Windows 10 2004 Release Date

 Anyway, if you’re wondering what’s new in Windows 10 2004, then we’ve compiled a list of all the big features that you would love to try out on your updated machine.
-Although these features are part of insider builds, as it happens every time, these are likely to make to the public release of Windows 10.
+Many of these features were a part of various 20H1 Insider builds, and as it happens, they have made it to the public release of Windows 10.

 Windows 10 version 2004: Every feature you’d love

 With Windows 10 2004, Microsoft is bringing a new feature that makes it easier to reset your PC.
 Known as Cloud Download, the feature justifies its name by downloading a fresh copy of Windows 10 from the cloud when you want to reset your machine.